cloudmesh/cloudmesh-manual/docs-source/source/accounts/google/google.md

 ```
 cms google list_bucket
 ```
-Use desired bucket from the list and add to yamal file `default.directory`.
+Please pick bucket of choice from the list and add to yaml file `default.directory`.

 If bucket is not listed use folling command to create new bucket: